As featured in Mining Magazine.

 An assessment should be made of existing areas where lubrication, hydraulic oil, fuel lines, rubber and plastic, and other combustibles are in proximity to an ignition source.
 An evaluator will also look for areas where fuel sources might leak, drip or spray fuel onto hot surfaces or potential spark generators.
 The presence of accumulations of combustible materials, such as oil-soaked waste and fuel spillage, represent potential fire hazards as well.
 One should also account for cooling fans and/or air flow to determine how it might impact flame propagation.
 With these factors in mind, a picture of a properly sized and configured system will emerge.

 This is where the ‘housekeeping’ of a machine comes into play.
-A machine that is kept clean and relatively debris free is less at risk than one which has build-up on it.
-End users must be reminded that machine cleanliness is always the first line of defence against a fire in any industry.
+A machine that is kept clean and relatively debris free is at less risk than one which has build-up on it.
+End users must be reminded that machine cleanliness is always the first line of defense against a fire in any industry.

 By the same token, regular mechanical upkeep can prevent fires caused by part failures.
 Keeping an eye out for damaged hoses is especially important in mining as the majority of vehicle fires in that industry are caused by high pressure flammable liquids spraying upon a hot machine surface.

-The exposure of personnel to fire is obviously a significant concern, and one which cannot be over emphasised.
-To properly account for this critical issue, one must determine the number of persons involved with the machine under fire risk assessment and their location during operation and maintenance.
+The exposure of personnel to fire is obviously a significant concern, and one which cannot be over emphasized.
+To properly account for this critical issue, one must determine the number of persons involved with the machine under the Fire Risk Assessment and their location during operation and maintenance.

 Once personnel concerns have been assessed, one should fully evaluate the cost of repair or replacement of a vehicle, the cost of damage to a site, and the potential issue of site clean-up.
 These economic risks, along with the cost of vehicle down time and lost production, can significantly impact the amount of suppression deemed appropriate for a given machine.
 So too can the cost of any potential loss of natural resource.

 There are two options for fire-fighting agents to choose from: dry A:B:C powder and A:B liquid.
-A third option, combining the two and taking a dual agent approach, is often the most efficient and appropriate because it utilises the benefits of each type and doesn’t take up as much space physically (or cost as much) as a liquid-only system.
+A third option, combining the two and taking a dual agent approach, is often the most efficient and appropriate because it utilizes the benefits of each type and doesn’t take up as much space physically, or cost as much, as a liquid-only system.
 It should be noted that choosing the appropriate agent for the hazard is a process which should involve the suppression system supplier as there is no one-size-fits-all solution.

 Other configuration particulars that need to be determined at this point are whether an automatic or manual system is most appropriate; the type, number and placement of fire detecting sensors; and the number and location of manual actuation points.
 System options like engine shutdown, remote alarms, and telematics integration can also be chosen at this point to complete a system configuration.